-With his apprentice, Paul Smithson, Bob plans to teach the tunes and techniques he has learned from these many local fiddlers in Marion, Grundy, and Franklin counties.
-Paul–Bob’s second apprentice in as many years–has been around fiddle music since his childhood in Cannon County.
-He started playing guitar as a teenager with Cannon County fiddler Billy Womack.
-Later on he learned to play the mandolin, but has been learning the fiddle for the last few years.
-They will concentrate specifically on tunes from the repertoire of Overturf.
-Several of Overturf’s tunes, and his unique bowing style, have never been documented and rarely transmitted to a younger player.
+As part of the 2020 Tennessee Traditional Arts Apprenticeship Program, Bob taught apprentice Paul Smithson the tunes and techniques he has learned from local fiddlers in Marion, Grundy, and Franklin counties.
+Paul–Bob’s second apprentice in as many years–has been immersed in fiddle music since his childhood in Cannon County.
+He started playing guitar as a teenager with legendary Cannon County fiddler Billy Womack.
+He subsequently learned to play the mandolin, but has been taking on the fiddle over the last few years.
+The pair concentrated on tunes from the repertoire of Overturf.
+Many of Overturf’s tunes, and his unique bowing style, have never been documented and are rarely transmitted to new players.